kubovicsakos/UniAID/README.md

 - Track your grades as you progress through your studies
 - Use the statistics dashboard to monitor your academic progress

+## Opening the project's source code
+Please use Android Studio to open the project.
+The project is built with Gradle, so you can simply open the project in Android Studio, and it will automatically download the necessary dependencies.
+From there, you can run the app on an emulator or a physical device connected to your computer.
+Recommended IDE version: Android Studio Meerkat 2024.3.1 Patch 2

+## Contributing
+For now this project is not open for contributions, but if you have any suggestions or ideas, feel free to reach out.

 ## Credits

 This project was made by Kubovics Ákos as his thesis work.
 Further development is possible.